-For officeholders (committee members) of the association, please ensure they are aware of their responsibilities and obligations.
+For the association’s officeholders (committee members), please ensure they know their responsibilities and obligations.
 These include:

 If an association wishes to raise funds in NSW, please note that a Charitable Fundraising Licence may be required, also available through application to NSW Fair Trading.

 Depending on the type of organisation, it may be eligible for registration as a charity with the Australian Charities and Not for Profits Commission.
 However, neither registration as a charity nor incorporation as a not-for-profit association means a band can receive tax-deductible donations (DGR) – this is a separate registration with the ATO.
 Bands should seek specific advice from a professional advisor.

 Further information is available from NSW Fair Trading.